amfor/brotato_mac_port/README.md

 * Steam Cloud Save -- copied --> Archive Folder (Located @ Local Mac Save/SAVE_DATE)
 * Steam Cloud Save -- copied --> Local Mac Save

 ### On Game Exit
 * Local Mac Save -- copied --> Windows Steam Save

 ### After Launching Windows Steam Install
 * Windows Steam Save --> Steam Cloud Save

-#### M1 Support!
-I managed to compile a working arm64 template, which is named Brotato.arm64.
-Simply move it into the game folder and rename it to Brotato, and you will have better performance with ~20-30% energy savings.